greenboxal/doggohub/doc/project_services/bamboo.md

 Bamboo doesn't quite provide the same features as a traditional build system when it comes to accepting webhooks and commit data.
-There are a few things that need to be configured in a Bamboo build plan before GitLab can integrate.
+There are a few things that need to be configured in a Bamboo build plan before DoggoHub can integrate.

 ## Setup